Random Question Delivery

 Ensure each candidate is delivered a random set of questions from a pool of questions

-By default, all Exam questions shown in the Exam editor tab are delivered to candidates.
+By default, all questions shown in each exam section are delivered to candidates.
 Sometimes you may instead want to just have each of your candidates receive a different random subset of those questions.
 This helps to reduce the possibility of two candidates copying each others work as they won't necessarily be delivered the same questions.
 This is possible using the Random question delivery feature.

 Enable Random question delivery

-Select the Exam options tab.
+(1) Select the 'Section Options' tab.
 By default, the Deliver random subset of questions option is off.
 You can enable the setting by toggling the switch.
-You'll then be asked to select the number of questions that should be delivered to students at random from the Exam editor:
+You'll then be asked to select the number of questions that should be delivered to students at random.

 - all subsequently created sittings in this Exam

 current Exam sittings for students who haven't started their Exam yet

 NOTE: We strongly advise that all questions in the section will award the same number of points for a correct answer to ensure that the total points that can be awarded to each candidate is consistent across the cohort.